OpenMS/pyopenms-docs/docs/source/chromatographic_analysis.rst

 Smoothing
 *********

-Now you may want to show the :term:`chromatograms` to your collaborator, but you notice that most software solutions smooth the :term:`chromatograms` before display.
-In order to provide smooth :term:`chromatograms`, you can apply a filter using :term:`pyOpenMS`:
+Now you may want to show the chromatograms to your collaborator, but you notice that most software solutions smooth the chromatograms before display.
+In order to provide smooth chromatograms, you can apply a filter using pyOpenMS:

 .. code-block:: python